docker/docs/compose/production.md

 ### Deploying changes

-When you make changes to your app code, you'll need to rebuild your image and recreate your app's containers.
-To redeploy a service called `web`, you would use:
+When you make changes to your app code, remember to rebuild your image and recreate your app's containers.
+To redeploy a service called `web`, use:

     $ docker-compose build web
     $ docker-compose up --no-deps -d web